 Housing Appeals Process

 The Housing Appeals Committee fields any dispute a student may have regarding his or her housing contract.
-Students wishing to appeal a housing contract must submit a formal letter, in writing, to the Director of Student Life who will convene the Housing Appeals Committee.
+Students wishing to appeal a housing contract must submit a formal letter, in writing, to the Assistant Director of Student Life who will convene the Housing Appeals Committee.
 The committee thoroughly reviews the appeal and determines the final decision.
-The Director of Student Life will then contact the appealer in a formal letter.
+The Assistant Director of Student Life will then contact the appealer in a formal letter.

 Refunds may be issued to a student when there is credit balance on their account resulting from overpayment, course withdrawal, excess financial aid funds, etc.

 Refunds are not issued until funds are actually received by the College.

 Title IV funds for students are generally received in the first week of classes and any resulting refunds are processed within fourteen (14) days of receipt.

 When a student’s registration status changes and he or she is a recipient of financial aid funds, the student’s record must be reviewed by the Director of Financial Aid before a refund can be issued.
-Credit balances resulting from the disbursement of Parent PLUS Loans will be refunded directly to the parent unless written instruction is submitted to the Bursar by the parent authorizing the student to receive the funds.
+Credit balances resulting from the disbursement of Direct PLUS Loans will be refunded directly to the parent unless written instruction is submitted to the Bursar by the parent authorizing the student to receive the funds.